General Lab Information

 Room-temperature Semiconductors

 Basic research, medical diagnosis and treatment, nuclear power production, radioactive waste disposal, and nuclear security require high-sensitivity, high-resolution radiation detectors operating in field conditions and at ambient temperatures.
-Brookhaven’s Instrumentation Division is developing several types of room-temperature semiconductor detectors and advanced electronics that can support such applications.
+Brookhaven’s Instrumentation Department is developing several types of room-temperature semiconductor detectors and advanced electronics that can support such applications.

 Our Capabilities